fealty/Xenos/Specifications/Xenos.md

 #### Source Files

 Source files are UTF-8 text files (without the byte order mark), containing Xenos source code, that have the `.xs` file extension.
-Implementations must error when they encounter byte order marks in source files, non-UTF-8 encoding schemes, or files lacking the `.xs` file extension.
-Implementation input paths that take UTF-8 source code via methods other than files may ignore the file extension restriction.
-Implementations must accept source file names as the default parameter to compiler invocation from the command line.
-This specification does not require or prohibit other source code input paths or methods.
+Implementations must accept source file names as the default argument to compiler invocation from the command line.
+When processing the given source files, implementations must error when they encounter any of the following conditions:

+* One or more source inputs contain byte order marks.
+* One or more source inputs use non-UTF-8 encoding schemes.
+* One or more source inputs lack the `.xs` file extension.

+Implementations may provide additional input paths for source code without violating this specification provided the above conditions hold.

 #### Modules